 This particular revolt took place on the 7th of June 1707 on the sugar plantation Palmeneribo.
-As was common in those days, the plantation owner lived in Europe, and had his plantation run by a group of wardens and or administrators who did live locally.
+As was common in those days, the plantation owner lived in Europe, and had his plantation run by a group of wardens and or administrators who lived locally.
 In the year of the revolt, this group of wardens/ administrators consisted of only three white men.
 The newly appointed warden Westphaal, who was given the orders to increase the yield/profit and restore order and discipline on the plantation.
 Another administrator who split his duties between Palmeneribo and another nearby plantation.
-And also Dirk Valkenburg, officially a financial administrator but also the painter of this particular piece of art.
+And also Dirk Valkenburg, officially a financial administrator but also the one who painted this particular piece of art.
 Because of his abilities as a painter, Valkenburg was also supposed to provide an impression of the plantation to the owner since the owner himself had never visited the plantation and didn’t know what it looked like.
 Hence why this painting came about.
-The painting features a pree which could be interpreted as a either a dance, or African Surinamese religious ceremony at plantation Palmeneribo, and was rumored to painted at the beginning of 1707.
+The painting features a pree, which could be interpreted as either a dance or African Surinamese religious ceremony at plantation Palmeneribo.
+It was rumored to be painted at the beginning of 1707.
 These prees * were somewhat tolerated by the colonial authority.

 As stated earlier, warden Westphaal was given the order to increase the yield and restore order and discipline.
 To effectuate this, one of the measures he took was bringing down the amount of free time from two days back to one.
 He also wanted to limit the free traffic from and to neighboring plantations to only those with explicit permission.
 Westphaal would also occasionally shoot and kill the livestock owned by the enslaved people, because according to him the animals were ruining the sugarcane crop.
 Of course this all didn’t go off well with the enslaved people.